connormcgarr/Presentations/README.md

 List
 --
 1. STL CyberCon 2019 "_Hands Up!
-This Is a ROPpery!_: Introduction to Defeating DEP with ROP"
+This Is a ROPpery!: Introduction to Defeating DEP with ROP_"
-2. BSides Dayton 2020 "_From JMP ESP to CET: The Current State of Exploit Development"
+2. BSides Dayton 2020 "_From JMP ESP to CET: The Current State of Exploit Development_"